Mahnaz-Shemirani/MachineLearningPreprocessing2/README.md

-####Machine Learning Preprocessing of basic statistics and simple imputation of proteomics project
+####Machine Learning Preprocessing of basic statistics and simple imputation of proteomics project in Python, Jupyter notebook

               import numpy as np